suixinsuo/olympus-protocol/docs/B2B/OlympusIndex.md

 ####  Description

-Investor can use this function to request to withdraw his investment.(Note: The investment will be withdrawn after the index' manager or the bot system executes the withdraw function.)
+Investor can use this function to request to withdraw his investment.(Note: The investment will be withdrawn after the index's manager or the bot system executes the withdraw function.)

 ####  Parameters